 One of four Royal Academy of Engineering designated Centres of Excellence in Sustainable Building Design, the School of Architecture, Building and Civil Engineering is home to a thriving community of over 60 academic staff, 40 technical and clerical support staff and over 240 active researchers that include fellows, associates, assistants, engineers and doctoral students.

-This PhD programme is tailored for practitioner architects wishing to explore an original research topic while remaining in practice.
+Our practice-based Architecture PhD programme is tailored for practitioner architects wishing to explore an original research topic while remaining in practice.
 Unlike some practice-related PhD models, our programme does not involve the submission of an extended piece of self-reflective commentary by an architect on their previous built work and designs.
 Instead of this passive approach, we take an active one, which involves:

 - an architect creating new, research-led work while in practice